 The applicant is proposing to sever portions of the subject lands for the purpose of creating two new residential lots.
-The retained land is proposed to have a deficient lot frontage of 7.6m off Big Bay Point Road.
+The second severed lot is proposed to have a deficient lot frontage of 7.6m off Big Bay Point Road.